SillyTavern/SillyTavern/public/notes/content.md

 ## Multigen

-*This feature provides a pseudo-streaming functionality which conflicts with token streaming.
-When Multigen is enabled and generation API supports streaming, only Multigen streaming will be used.*
+_This feature provides a pseudo-streaming functionality which conflicts with token streaming.
+When Multigen is enabled and generation API supports streaming, only Multigen streaming will be used._

 SillyTavern tries to create faster and longer responses by chaining the generation using smaller batches.

-### Default settings:
+### Default settings

 First batch = 50 tokens

 Next batches = 30 tokens

-### Algorithm:
+### Algorithm

 1. Generate the first batch (if amount of generation setting is more than batch length).
 2. Generate next batch of tokens until one of the stopping conditions is reached.
 3. Append the generated text to the next cycle's prompt.

-### Stopping conditions:
+### Stopping conditions

 1. Generated enough text.
 2. Character starts speaking for You.
 3. &lt;|endoftext|&gt; token reached.
 4. No text generated.
 5. Stop sequence generated.
 (Instruct mode only)

 ## User Settings

 ### Message Sound